Nanditha-S1209/Nanditha-S1209/README.md

 ## 🌟 About Me

  "I am a passionate data scientist skilled in Python for data analysis, machine learning, natural language processing (NLP), and computer vision (CV).
 I specialize in developing predictive models and leveraging data visualization tools to effectively communicate insights.
 I actively contribute to open-source projects and am dedicated to continuously expanding my knowledge in data science and related technologies.
-Currently - 🌱 I’m currently learning *Python and LLM*
+Currently - 🌱 I’m currently learning *Python and SQL*

 ---